 Attention is What They Want

-Westies are known to soak up all the attention they are getting even though it is form strangers.
-You will find them either getting a belly scratch somewhere or some delicious treat form someone around.
+Westies are known to soak up all the attention they are getting even though it is from strangers.
+You will find them either getting a belly scratch somewhere or some delicious treats from someone around.
 Even though they are known to be independent, they are always welcoming and keep their tail wagging around when they see a possible dog lover around.